DigiByte-Core/coloredcoinsd/README.md

 # digiassetsd
-To learn how digiassets fits into the DigiAssets stack please read the [API docs & wiki](https://github.com/DigiByte-Core/DigiAssets-Protocol-Specifications/wiki/API-Docs).
+To learn how digiassetsd fits into the DigiAssets stack please read the [API docs & wiki](https://github.com/DigiByte-Core/DigiAssets-Protocol-Specifications/wiki/API-Docs).